pollfish/docs/android/google-play.md

 <br/>
 #### **10.13 .pollfishClosedListener(PollfishClosedListener pollfishClosedListener)**

-Sets a notification listener Pollfish survey panel is closed.
+Sets a notification listener for when Pollfish survey panel is closed.
 Publishers usually use this notification to resume a game that they have previously paused when Pollfish panel opened.

 Below you can see an example of how you can register and listen within your code to Pollfish panel closed notification:
 <br/>